cap-js/docs/about/index.md

 ### Growing as You Go...

 Add things only when you need them or when you know more.
-Avoid any premature descisions or upfront overhead.
+Avoid any premature decisions or upfront overhead.
 For example, typical CAP projects adopt an *iterative* and *evolutionary* workflow like that:

 1. **jumpstart a project** → no premature decisions made at that stage, just the name.
 2. **rapidly create** fully functional first prototypes or proof-of-concept versions.